Weed Prevention

 Seasonal Considerations

-Different weeds thrive in different seasons.
-Warm-season weeds like crabgrass appear in late spring and summer, while cool-season weeds like chickweed emerge in fall and winter.
-Adjust your prevention methods according to the weed’s life cycle.
+Different weeds germinate in different seasons.
+Warm-season annuals like crabgrass and foxtail appear in late spring when soil warms.
+Cool-season annuals like chickweed and henbit emerge in fall and early spring.

 Proper Disposal